Georgetown University Georgetown University Logo Berkley Center Berkley Center Logo

 For religious communities to have a greater positive an impact on how policy responds to the needs and rights needs of displaced persons, faith leaders on different sides of these issues should be ready to engage in productive dialogue with one another.
 Faith-based leaders interested in exploring common ground may be able to find ways forward, through a fresh look at their traditions in light of our contemporary challenges.

-Over the course of the 2023-2024 academic year, this working group of practitioners and scholars will seek to model and promote a culture of encounter and productive interreligious dialogue around refugees and displaced persons.
+Throughout 2023 and 2024, this working group of practitioners and scholars will seek to model and promote a culture of encounter and productive interreligious dialogue around refugees and displaced persons.
 This working group is part of the Culture of Encounter Project and convened by the Berkley Center for Religion, Peace, and World Affairs at Georgetown University.

 The working group will: